0xSero/partisia-docs/docs/voting-contract.md

 ### 1) Importing libraries

-First we need to include a few libraries to get access to the functions and types needed for programming a smart contract.
-It is not necessary to understand exactly what the includes here do in order to create your own smart contracts.
+First we need to include a few libraries to get access to the functions and types needed for programming our smart contract.
+It is not necessary to understand exactly what the library includes here or what they do in order to create your first smart contract.

 ````rust
 #![allow(unused_variables)]